ShieldCommunity/ShieldTranslator/README.md

 ## root@LanguageAPI/Forked
-A simple API to simplify internationalisation forked and actually supported by @Azoraqua and forked, improved by @xIsm4
+A simple API to simplify internationalisation.